BrianGHong/gamerank-back/README.md

 - Run `npm run dev` in the root directory and `npm start` in the client directory
 - This will run the client on port `3000` and the server on port `8000`
     - use port `3000` solely for developing on the front end
-    - use port `8000` to develop server (node) functionality with a preexisting client build (`3000` and `8000` do not interact directly for the time being)
+    - use port `8000` to develop server (node) functionality with a preexisting client build

 ## Deployment

 *IMPORTANT*

-Before proceeding, ensure that you have built the react app in the client directory - this is because the node app on Heroku relies on the static files from `client/build` during production.
+Before proceeding, ensure that you can build the react app in the client directory - if so, do the following before deploying:
-- `cd client` then `npm run build`
+- change `.env` API URI route to whatever route the app is hosted on
+- ensure the environment variables are being used for nodejs

 All additions to the master branch will be deployed automatically for the time being.